Rocky Mount, North Carolina: Public transit

 Tar River Transit provides public transportation in and around the city of Rocky Mount, and operates 10 fixed bus routes throughout the city.

 Health care

-Nash UNC Health Care is a nonprofit hospital affiliated with UNC Health Care, which it joined in 2014.
+Nash UNC Health Care is a non-profit hospital affiliated with UNC Health Care, which it joined in 2014.
 It has 345 beds at four different locations.
 Its flagship facility is Nash General Hospital.
 When Nash General opened in 1971, it consolidated four different hospitals in the Rocky Mount area, and was the first all-private-room hospital in North Carolina.
 Other hospitals operated are Nash Day Hospital, Bryant T. Aldridge Rehabilitation Center, and Coastal Plain Hospital.
 Nash UNC has added more facilities in recent years: a Surgery Pavilion in 2004, a renovated Emergency Department and Nash Heart Center in 2014, and Nash Women's Center in 2016.
 In 2018, the Danny Talbott Cancer Center facility opened, named in honor of a Rocky Mount athletic legend and cancer survivor.